When did you decide to be a chemist?

 What are your key areas of expertise?

-J-C Castaing Being a Fellows is, in a sense, becoming and ‘apostle’ of creativity.
-It's the challenge of creating options for the Group by brainstorming, exchanging ideas, and imagining innovative, step-change projects and doing so from zero.
-It's an incredibly stimulating job for a scientist.
+We senior scientists are some kind of proponents of creativity: it means that we are always working on the creation of new options for the Group by brainstorming, exchanging ideas, and imagining innovative, step-change projects -- and doing so from scratch.
+Promoting innovation is an incredibly stimulating job for a scientist!